THE JSA FACT FILE

 and researcher working in New York City.
 Late one evening he was called upon by

-police to treat a mob informant by the name of Brown.
-Brown had run afoul of
+police to treat a mob informant by the name of Brown,who had run afoul of

 local Mafioso "Boss" Maroni.
 As McNider tended Brown, a local